mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

 Each version is given a distinguishing version number.
-If the Library specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
+If the Library specifies a version number of this License which applies to it and conditions either of that version or of any later version published by the Free Software Foundation.
 If the Library does not specify a license version number, you may choose any version ever published by